DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-02-06-qualtrics_tutorial.md

 ### Download the data
 You can download the currently stored data any time during the launch.
-To do so, go to the "Data & Analysis" tab and choose **Export & Import->Export Data->Download Data Table**.
-Note that choosing "Export Data with Legacy Format" will also work but the resulting csv file will have a slightly different format.
+To do so, go to the "Data & Analysis" tab and choose **Export & Import->Export Data->Export Data with Legacy Format**.
+Note that choosing "Download Data Table" will also work but the resulting csv file will have a slightly different format and you will need to modify the analysis code to accommodate this.

 ## Data analysis